lesprgm/Roulette/README.md

 -  **Complete web pages** with layouts, styling, and interactive elements
 -  **Dynamic content** that adapts to user prompts or generates creative themes automatically

-The system ensures variety through intelligent deduplication, category rotation, and prompt engineering—so you'll never see the same experience twice.
-Optional compliance review ensures generated content meets safety and accessibility standards.
+The system ensures variety through **Vision-Grounded Prompting**: a multimodal design reference (Design Matrix) guides the LLM to choose between Professional, Playful, Brutalist, or Cozy aesthetics based on the theme.
+An **Interactive-First** hierarchy ensures that the generated app is always the centerpiece, minimizing scrolling and maximizing immediate engagement.

 ##  Screenshots